 Create a device template

-Now let's look at each of the tabs on the Device Details page.
+The following sections describe each of the tabs on the Device Template page.

 Measurements are the data that comes from your device.
 You can add multiple measurements to your device template to match the capabilities of your device.